cerebral/cerebral/docs/advanced/typescript.md

 # Typescript

 Cerebral supports full type safety in your application.
-It is recommended to use [React]() as you will continue to use the types there.
+It is recommended to use [React](https://reactjs.org/) as you will continue to use the types there.
 You can gradually add type safety to Cerebral so let us take this step by step.
 You can stop at any step you want when you feel you have enough type safety in your application.

 ## Required: Preparing typing

-Cerebral uses its proxy concept to effectively type your state and signals.
+Cerebral uses its proxy concept to type your state and signals.
 To attach the types to these proxies you will need to create a file called **cerebral.proxy.ts**:

 ```ts
 import * as proxy from 'cerebral/proxy'